queer/peckish/README.md

 write a basic YAML file, and you're done! peckish does the rest, _without_ shelling out to distro-specific tools!

-Additionally, peckish makes repackaging software easy.
+Additionally, peckish makes repackaging software easier.
 You can take a DEB and convert it into an RPM, or a Docker image to flat files on the filesystem, or turn a tarball into an installable package for DEB-based, RPM-based, or Arch-based distros.